Our Passion for Excellence – Keeping the Torch Alive

 The Software Excellence Alliance is an international network of professionals who share a passion for software development.
 The pandemic kept us from gathering in person in 2021 and 2022, but it hasn’t dimmed our zeal for excellence.

-Come discuss your challenges and celebrate your success stories with us!
-All are welcome.
-We’ll encourage each other with updates on the ways we’re continuing to honor our outrageous commitment to change the world of software engineering, including:
+All were welcome to attend, to discuss their challenges and celebrate their success stories.
+We encouraged each other with updates on the ways we’re continuing to honor our outrageous commitment to change the world of software engineering, including:

 - New exceptional introduction strategies that are changing lives and transforming organizational culture from the bottom up – Alan Willett